MattGyverLee/SpeedVid/readme.md

 FFMPEG is not my work and is governed by a different license (GPL) constaining its use, found here.
 [https://www.ffmpeg.org/legal.html|https://www.ffmpeg.org/legal.html]

-To avoid licensing issues.
-I no longer offer FFMPEG binaaries on this repository.
+To avoid licensing issues, I no longer offer FFMPEG binaaries on this repository.
 You can find the newest versions of FFMPEG here: [https://www.ffmpeg.org/|https://www.ffmpeg.org/].